-The Semester Hour

-The term "semester hour" describes the basic credit value for a course or courses.
+The Semester Hour The term "semester hour" describes the basic credit value for a course or courses.
 For lecture courses, one semester hour of credit is the equivalent of 15 clock hours of classwork during a semester.

-Classification

-Classifications are based on cumulative semester hours of credit earned:
+Classification:Classifications are based on cumul Classification ative semester hours of credit earned:

-Classification Hours earned

-Freshmen 0-29
+Freshmen

 Sophomores 30-59

 Juniors 60-89

 Seniors 90 or more